-- Provision of public open space within an easy and safe walk of everyone living and working in the City of Yarra is a core principle that this Strategy aims to achieve to address the under provision of open space in some of the most populated neighbourhoods including Fitzroy, Collingwood and Richmond.
+- Provision of public open space within an easy and safe walk of everyone living and working in the City of Yarra is a core principle that this Strategy aims to achieve to address the under provision of open space in some of the most populated neighbourhoods including Fitzroy, Collingwood, Cremorne and Richmond.
 This means that everyone including those with reduced mobility, the young and elderly will have the opportunity to visit open space. - Maximise greening of public open space given the important link between people's mental health and wellbeing and access to and contact with nature.
 The research identifies that contact with nature is important for everyone including those living in the City of Yarra.
-Additionally, the green spaces will provide cool spaces for people to use during the summer, particularly the more vulnerable who do not have access to air conditioning in their homes or workplaces.
+Additionally, the green spaces will provide cool spaces for everyone to use during the summer, including the more vulnerable who do not have access to air conditioning in their homes or workplaces and others who choose not to have or use air conditioning.